 O

-Ordinary Degree: In Scotland, undergraduate degrees are categorized as “ordinary degrees.”
+Ordinary Degree: In Scotland, undergraduate degrees are categorised as “ordinary degrees.”
 It is different from an Honours Degree and is often awarded to students who finish their coursework without fulfilling the criteria for an Honours designation.

 P

-Personal ID (UCAS ID): Each UCAS applicant is given a personal identification number which is a 10-digit number, also referred to as a UCAS ID.
+Personal ID (UCAS ID): Each UCAS applicant is given a personal identification number, which is a 10-digit number, also referred to as a UCAS ID.
 It is utilized for tracking and communicating during the application process.

-Personal statement: UCAS personal statement is a piece of writing that must be included with your UCAS application.
+Personal statement: A UCAS personal statement is a piece of writing that must be included with your UCAS application.
 It allows applicants to discuss their motivation, strengths, background, course appropriateness, and why they should be selected.

 Point of entry: The year or level at which a student begins their studies at a university or college, such as the first year (Level 4) or second year (Level 5), is referred to as the point of entry.